 Slovenia’s capital in the shadows of a medieval fortress

 Any of those things might have sold me on a trip to Italy, but the true souvenir I brought back that means the most to me was a realization that I am doing life all wrong.
 Italians got it figured out!
 Stress doesn’t appear to be as prevalent in their culture.
-They put away their phones, enjoy life every day, eat lots of formaggio (cheese), drink even more vino (wine), parents are laid back, woman nurse in public, embrace all bodies (young, old, thing and not), and stay active.
+They put away their phones, enjoy life every day, eat lots of formaggio (cheese), drink even more vino (wine), parents are laid back, woman nurse in public, embrace all bodies (young, old, thin and not), and stay active.
 Yes, I am generalizing what I witnessed in the area we visited, but even so…I am in awe of how happy the people we encountered were.

 We flew into Venice and rented a car to drive to our hotel, the Alla Dama Bianca in Duino, Italy.
-A quaint little bed and breakfast type with only a few rooms but right on the Gulf of Trieste.
+A quaint little bed and breakfast type with only a few rooms, but right on the Gulf of Trieste.
 Breakfast was included and featured morning croissants filled with apricots, and eggs, prosciutto, and the best espresso and cappuccino we have ever had.
 We highly recommend staying here if you are headed to Italy.
 It is close to so much on the northeast side of Italy with a short drive or train ride to Slovenia, Croatia, Venice, Austria, Verona, etc. Plus, lots of beaches to explore.
 English is definitely limited here, but don’t let that deter you, everyone was so helpful.

 Our suite had two large French doors that opened to our patios with views of the water.
 We would leave them open every evening and awake to the sounds of seagulls and people taking in their morning swim around the gulf and/or children already jumping of the cliffs or fishing.
 Swimming is a pastime we could tell starts at a young age here.
-Kids were unattended fishing or swimming at very early ages and some younger children (ages 2/3) would be with their parents, but with our life protectors.
+Kids were unattended fishing or swimming at very early ages and some younger children (ages 2/3) would be with their parents, but without life protectors.
 Parents seemed relaxed, sunbathing while children played.
-I watch in admiration because I am such a nervous nelly with my kids when it comes to the water.
+I watched in admiration because I am such a nervous nelly with my kids when it comes to the water.
 Not that this will change, but I do plan to try to ease my anxiety so my kids don’t start to pick up on it.
 I loved walking along the water seeing new moms with their children feeding from their breast with not a soul noticing or caring.
 How comforting is this for not only that mom, but for her baby.

 We never saw friends and family dining together with cellphones on the tables, they were laughing and engaging with each other instead of with their digital devices.
 Same goes for the teenagers on the beach.
 I can’t tell you how refreshing it was to see teenagers sitting on towels giggling and conversing, instead of snapping selfies.
 They probably thought I was the weirdo who indulged in this a couple times to document being in Italy.

 Our favorite experiences were the Osmizas (also written Osmica or Osmizze).
 We were lucky to stumble upon this northeast Italian tradition, thanks to our friends at the wedding.
-They are a great way taste the specialties produced in the area by actually visiting the homes of local small-scale farms.
-They open up their back yards and allow you to sample their formaggio, prosciutto, meats, sausages, eggs, grappa, pickles, olive oil and other things they produce.
-I believe there might be a website to see how to find them but we followed our new friends advice by driving around and looking for the branches tied to the side of the road with arrows.
+They are a great way to taste the specialties produced in the area by actually visiting the homes of local small-scale farms.
+They open up their back yards and allow you to sample their formaggio, prosciutto, meats, sausages, eggs, grappa, pickles, olive oil, and other things they produce.
+I believe there might be a website to see how to find them, but we followed our new friends advice by driving around and looking for the branches tied to the side of the road with arrows.
 You follow the arrows until you come across a house with a large branch hanging above the entrance.
 Then you just walk to their back yard.
 Sounds crazy, but it was great!
-The first one we went to you could hear men singing loudly in Italian and it was so lovely.
+The first one we went to, we could hear men singing loudly in Italian and it was so lovely.
 Wine was cheap (4 euro for a liter!), the cheese was heavenly, and the ambiance was so romantic.
 I understand how this area inspires so many artists, authors, and musicians.